Google Sheets: Explore

 Launched for the entire Drive suite in September 2016, "Explore" enables additional functionality through machine learning.
 In Google Sheets, Explore enables users to ask questions, such as "How many units were sold on Black Friday?" and Explore will return the answer, without requiring formula knowledge from the user.
 In June 2017, Google expanded the Explore feature in Google Sheets to automatically build charts and visualize data and again expanded it in December to feature machine learning capable of automatically creating pivot tables.
 In October 2016, Google announced the addition of "Action items" to Sheets.
 If a user assigns a task within a Sheet, the service will intelligently assign that action to the designated user.
 Google states this will make it easier for other collaborators to visualize who is responsible for a task.
 When a user visits Google Drive or Sheets, any files containing tasks assigned to them will be highlighted with a badge.
 In March 2014, Google introduced add-ons; new tools from third-party developers that add more features for Google Sheets.

 Offline editing

-To view and edit spreadsheets offline on a computer, users need to be using the Google Chromium-based web browser (e.g., Google Chrome, Microsoft Edge).
+To view and edit spreadsheets offline on a computer, users need to be using the Chromium-based web browser (e.g., Google Chrome, Microsoft Edge).
 A Chrome extension, Google Docs Offline, allows users to enable offline support for Sheets and other Drive suite files on the Google Drive website.
 The Android and iOS apps natively support offline editing.

 Files

 Supported file formats and limits

-Files in the following formats can be viewed and converted to the Sheets format: .xls (if newer than Microsoft Office 95), .xlsx, .xlsm, .xlt, .xltx, .xltm .ods, .csv, .tsv, .txt and .tab Overall document size is capped at 10 million cells.
+Files in the following formats can be viewed and converted to the Sheets format: .xls (if newer than Microsoft Office 95), .xlsx, .xlsm, .xlt, .xltx, .xltm .ods, .csv, .tsv, .txt and .tab.
+Overall document size is capped at 10 million cells.